-The Hoist Rotation Indicators for the auxiliary and main hoist are located on the controller.
-The high speed switch is at the top of the controller as shown by the black arrow (Figure 3-121).
-The rotation indicators are on the back face of the controller as shown by the red arrow or vertical oval below the high speed switch (Figure 3-121).
+The Hoist Rotation Indicators for the auxiliary and main hoist are located on top of each hoist control lever (10), (Figure 3-11) and (Figure 3-12).
 Each indicator is electronically driven by an input signal from a sensor attached to its related hoist and an output signal from a control module.
-Each hoist control lever pulses when its hoist is running so the operator's thumb can sense it.
+Each hoist control lever (6) pulses when its hoist is running so the operator's thumb can sense it.

-An indicator (Figure 3-124) on the ODM screen shows which direction the hoist is operating.
+An indicator (Figure 3-128) on the CCS screen shows which direction the hoist is operating.

-ODM Display
+CCS Display